cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-drop-server.md

 ## Compatibility

 `DROP SERVER` conforms to ISO/IEC 9075-9 (SQL/MED).
-The `IF EXISTS` clause is a Greenplum Database extension.
+The `IF EXISTS` clause is a Cloudberry Database extension.

 ## See Also